 - Build a long-term, secure relationship with someone with a healthier style of attachment than your own.
 Studies prove that developing a long-term, secure relationship has the strongest impact of all methods in changing your attachment style.
 This is a case of chicken-egg problem: you don’t know if the secure relationship comes before or after you have changed your attachment style.
 What I can say in my case is that once I started making small changes in my life and developed more awareness of what needed to change, the relationship happened quite naturally on its own.
 This has helped me reinforce the new attachment style over and over.

 In order to change your attachment style, you have to feel the full pain of your childhood.
-This may feel like an impossible task, and I understand how hard that can be – particularly if your own childhood was marked by abuse or other traumas.
+This may feel like an impossible task, and I understand how hard that can be – particularly if your own childhood was marked by abuse or other traumas, or even milder neglect.

 We believe this is what makes us strong, and it’s at the very core of our identity.
 Yes, we might accept the idea that everyone has childhood issues – yourself included – but digging into that dark hole?
 That’s a different story.

 Challenging this security and putting things into perspective means adjusting the lens through which you see the world.
 When you do so, you realize you have been unconsciously replicating your childhood over and over, creating similar attachments like the ones you experienced as a child.

 But now that you have this awareness, you can build your relationships to be what you want them to be – healthier and thriving.

 You can actually start living the life you imagined, not the one defined by your past!

 Network of Support: Women Who Run With Wolves Really Need Their Pack